KyleRichards94/fantastic-octo-succotash/README.md

 Jack B - I implemented the ability for users to sign up (creating a new account), login, edit account detials and delete accounts.
 I also set up data persistence using VueX Stores in order to make the login functionality carry across pages which was also used for cart functionality.

+Alexis T - I implemented the controller API that allows users to add comments to posts.
+I also implemented an API loads all the comments associated with a particular post.
+I also designed the browse page for the website.